Phelps and Gorham Purchase: Origins and background

-Much of the land south of the St. Lawrence River and Lake Ontario, and west of the Hudson River, had been occupied by the Iroquoian-speaking Five Nations of the Iroquois Confederacy before any encounter with Europeans.
+Much of the land south of the St. Lawrence River and Lake Ontario, and west of the Hudson River, had been occupied by the Iroquoian-speaking Five Nations of the Haudenosaunee Confederacy before any encounter with Europeans.
 Archaeological evidence suggests that Iroquoian peoples lived in the Finger Lakes region from at least 1000 CE; the nations known to the colonists are believed to have coalesced after that time, and formed their confederacy for internal peace among them.

-The Mohawk were the easternmost Iroquois tribe, occupying much of the Mohawk Valley west of Albany.
+The Mohawk were the easternmost Haudenosaunee tribe, occupying much of the Mohawk Valley west of Albany.
 The Onondaga and Oneida tribes lived near the eastern edge of this region of land purchases, closer to their namesake lakes, Lake Oneida and Onondaga Lake.
 (Onondaga territory had extended up to Lake Ontario).
 The Cayuga and Seneca nations lived to the west in the Finger Lakes region, with the Seneca the westernmost tribe.

-Major Iroquois towns in the Finger Lakes region included the Seneca town of Gen-nis-he-yo in present-day Geneseo, Kanadaseaga near present-day Geneva, Goiogouen (Cayuga Castle, east of Cayuga Lake), Chonodote, Cayuga town in present-day Aurora, and Catherine's Town near present-day Watkins Glen.
+Major Haudenosaunee towns in the Finger Lakes region included the Seneca town of Gen-nis-he-yo in present-day Geneseo, Kanadaseaga near present-day Geneva, Goiogouen (Cayuga Castle, east of Cayuga Lake), Chonodote, Cayuga town in present-day Aurora, and Catherine's Town near present-day Watkins Glen.

-The Iroquois nations had earlier formed a decentralized political and diplomatic Iroquois Confederacy.
-Allied as one of the most powerful Indian confederacies during colonial times, the Iroquois prevented most European colonization west of the middle of the Mohawk Valley and in the Finger Lakes region for nearly two centuries after first contact.
+The Haudenosaunee nations had earlier formed a decentralized political and diplomatic Confederacy.
+Allied as one of the most powerful Indian confederacies during colonial times, the Haudenosaunee prevented most European colonization west of the middle of the Mohawk Valley and in the Finger Lakes region for nearly two centuries after first contact.

-During the colonial era, some smaller tribes moved into the Finger Lakes region, seeking the protection of the Iroquois.
+During the colonial era, some smaller tribes moved into the Finger Lakes region, seeking the protection of the Haudenosaunee.
 In about 1720, the Tuscarora tribe arrived, having migrated from the Carolinas after defeat by European colonists and Indian allies.
 They were also Iroquoian-speaking and were accepted as "cousins", forming the Sixth Nation of the Confederacy.